ecalderon-epm/Groovy-Library/README.md

 } }
 ```
 ## 1.6	Groovy To export data using Grid Builder:
+The code below can be used to export data to a file if the data size is small.
+If the size is more it will give threshold error.
 ```bash
 The code below can be used to export data to a file if the data size is small.
 If the size is more it will give threshold error.
 Cube cube = operation.application.getCube("OEP_FS")